-The purposes of the conference with the Dean of Students or Designee are:
+The purposes of the conference are:

 - To review with the student the incidents. - To assess the degree of the problem. - To determine whether the individual will be referred immediately to the appropriate professional staff or consultant for an interview and, if so, advise the student that refusal to participate in the interview will subject the student to suspension from the University. - To review the rights of the student as cited herein. - To afford the student the right to choose voluntary withdrawal from the University or request a hearing before the committee on Involuntary Withdrawal.
 If an administrative referral is made, and whenever possible, the student will be accompanied to the interview by an appropriate professional staff member.
-The professional staff member or consultant conducting the interview shall make a determination concerning the degree of psychological disturbance and advise the Dean of Students or Designee of the appropriate action.
+The professional staff member or consultant conducting the interview shall make a determination concerning the degree of psychological disturbance and advise the University of the appropriate action.